sa-foe/FriendlyCaptcha-SoSciSurvey-Integration/README.md

 ⚠ Why the PHP goes on the NEXT page: SoSci executes PHP when building a page, before the user has submitted the form.
 So value('A702_01') can only be read after the form has been submitted — i.e., on the following page.

-Alternative to just blocking the next and back button: Falg if participant was a bot by creating a new item (e.e.
+Alternative to just blocking the next and back button: Flag if participant was a bot by creating a new item (e.e.
 A702_02) and set the value 1 everytime it is a bot and send them to an error page.

 // Block navigation if verification failed not possible to continue (klick next page) if ($result['success'] == false) {